Kanban in Context

 Finding Related Model Elements

-The work items in a Kanban board can be related to any other elements in the model, allowing a powerful and expressive graph to be defined.
+The work items in a Kanban board can be related to any other elements in the model, allowing a graph to be defined.
 While it is possible to add your own connections, quite typically other team members working in related disciplines and parts of the repository will have already added relationships to other model elements, which in turn will be related to still other elements and so on.

 These connections can all be visualized in existing diagrams, but a modeler can create a new diagram and place the work item in the center of the diagram, choosing the Insert Related Elements feature to insert the graph of related elements that can be configured to draw an expressive diagram reaching out to the very corners of the repository.